 Grading restrictions need to be tightened and enforced to protect our community from experiencing continued grading of commercial projects, residential lots, and golf courses.
-Grading needs to be restricted to the footprint of homes, commercial buildings, and other developments see Section ##.
-Enforcement needs to be consistent and stringent to curtail the grading of entire parcels prior to construction of homes and businesses see Section ##.
+Grading needs to be restricted to the footprint of homes, commercial buildings, and other developments (see Section Land Use 3.4 d).
+Enforcement needs to be consistent and stringent to curtail the grading of entire parcels prior to construction of homes and businesses.
 Grading of entire parcels leads to rapid wind and water erosion, unsightly scars on the lands, and a reduction of native plants and natural habitats.
 Native plants are essential to the retention of desert soils, wildlife corridors, and natural wind breaks.

-Development threatens and fragments plant and animal habitat and propagation and movement corridors.

-Protect and maintain natural habitats and corridors within the Borrego planning area that will ensure the continued health and well being of plant and animal species that are native to the desert environment, preserving the natural biodiversity of native flora and fauna.

-Ensure that impacts to plant and animal habitat and propagation and movement corridors be considered in all future development plan reviews.

-- 1. Retain native plants in place, which require no additional water, to hold down the soil, and which prevent erosion, flooding, and wind-borne dust and sand. - 2.
-Promote the use of native plants in landscaping, to conserve water and provide habitat for wildlife (see Section ##). - Address the issue of clear-scraping property for home construction to ensure that a certain percentage of the property, depending on the size of the lot, is left in its natural state (after the footprint of the house is included).
-Replace Ocotillo and native cacti plants (see Section ##). - 4.
-Retain the natural desert appearance of neighborhoods through curbside use of native plants. - 5.
-Preserve existing wildlife and vegetation corridors through neighborhoods, and establish corridors in plans for new neighborhoods. - 6.
-Evaluate impact of extensive fencing as it relates to wildlife corridors, developing limits on the use of fencing (see Section ##). - 7.
-Limit turf and imported plants, and retain the desert's natural light-colored, porous substrate--rather than dark asphalt-in order to maintain the community's low rate of humidity. - 8.
-Retain native vegetation in order maintain the Plan area's overall low humidity. - 9.
-Limit use of exotic plants known to be invasive, as they often out-compete native species.
-African fountain grass, Cape marigold, tamarisk, and other highly invasive species should be avoided in residential and commercial planting. - 10.
-Develop methods to deal with invasive plants that threaten native species (i.e., mustard vs. wildflowers). - 11.
-Promote use of native plants in the Village Core to reinforce our community's desert ambiance and complement the surrounding desert environment. - 12.
-Identify areas of particular vegetative significance; link these areas to a future valley-wide foot trail system.
+- Issue-COS 1.2 Development threatens and fragments plant and animal habitat and propagation and movement corridors. - Goal-COS 1.2 Protection and maintenance of natural habitats and corridors within the Borrego planning area that will ensure the continued health and well being of plant and animal species that are native to the desert environment, preserving the natural biodiversity of native flora and fauna. - Policy-COS 1.2.1 Require development to minimize impacts to plant and animal habitat and to maximize the retention of propagation and movement corridors. - Policy-COS 1.2.2 Retain native plants in place, which require no additional water, to hold down the soil, and which prevent erosion, flooding, and wind-borne dust and sand. - Policy-COS 1.2.3 Prohibit development from clear-scraping property for home construction to ensure that a certain percentage of the property, depending on the size of the lot, is left in its natural state (after the footprint of the house is included).
+Replace Ocotillo and native cacti plants. - Policy-COS 1.2.4 Retain the natural desert appearance of neighborhoods through curbside use of native plants.

-13. Regulations should require that horses remain on designated trails, to protect native wildlife and vegetation and residential property.
+Policy-COS 1.2.5 Preserve existing wildlife and vegetation corridors through neighborhoods, and establish corridors in plans for new neighborhoods.

+Policy-COS 1.2.6 Evaluate impact of extensive fencing as it relates to wildlife corridors, developing limits on the use of fencing.

+Policy-COS 1.2.7 Limit turf and imported plants, and retain the desert's natural light-colored, porous substrate--rather than dark asphalt-in order to maintain the community's low rate of humidity.

+Policy-COS 1.2.8 Retain native vegetation in order maintain the Plan area's overall low humidity.

+Policy-COS 1.2.9 Limit use of exotic plants known to be invasive, as they often out-compete native species.
+African fountain grass, Cape marigold, tamarisk, and other highly invasive species should be avoided in residential and commercial planting.

+Policy-COS 1.2.10 Promote use of native plants in the Village Core to reinforce our community's desert ambiance and complement the surrounding desert environment.

+Policy-COS 1.2.11 Identify areas of particular vegetative significance; link these areas to a future valley-wide foot trail system.